-3.2.1.
-Whilst there are no major developments planned within the immediate locality of the school, a number of notable transport schemes were highlighted that will have a significant bearing on the air quality around the school, these include:
+- 3.2.1.
+There are number of major developments planned or under construction within the immediate locality of the school, including the Oval gasworks site and sprawling Nine Elms developments. - 3.2.2.
+A number of notable transport schemes were also highlighted that will have a significant bearing on the air quality around the school, these include: